The Food and Agriculture Organization of the United Nations (FAO)

 Headquarters: Rome, Italy

 The idea of establishing an organization to follow food and agricultural issues worldwide has emerged at the end of the 19th century.
 In this regard, International Institute of Agriculture was established in 1905 after an international conference gathered in Rome.
-The aforementioned institute was compelled to cease its activities during WWII in 1948.
-Shortly thereafter FAO was established and assumed the Institute’s duties.
+The aforementioned institute was compelled to cease its activities during the WWII in 1948.
+Shortly thereafter, FAO was established and assumed the Institute’s duties.

 FAO was founded at the first FAO Conference held in Canada on 16 October 1945 with the objective of providing food security in the world through organizing efforts for food and agriculture.
 The Headquarters of FAO was moved from Washington to Rome in 1951.